unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 <img width = "800" src="../images/URP_image036.png">

-<small> [Note] This feature is sololy for Legacy, Universal RP.
-HDRP version is not ready for Stencil feature as stencill buffer is used for other purpose inside HDRP.
-There is no plans to implement stencil  feature for HDRP version.
-If stencil features are neccesarry, please consider to use legacy or Universal RP.
-The feature difference among render pipielines are noted in  [Feature Model](../en/FeatureModel_en.md). </small>
+<small> [Note] **This feature is solely for Legacy (Built-in), Universal RP**.
+UTS/HDRP version is not ready for Stencil feature as stencil buffer is used for other purpose inside HDRP.
+There is no plans to implement stencil feature for UTS/HDRP version.
+If stencil features are necessary, please consider to use legacy (Built-in) or Universal RP.
+The feature difference among render pipelines are noted in  [Feature Model](../en/FeatureModel_en.md). </small>

 ---
 ### Clipping Shader or TransClipping Shader